About the JICR

 Charleston Running Club

-The Charleston Running Club is excited to announce that beginning in 2019, they will be hosting this amazing event!
+The Charleston Running Club has been hosting this amazing event since 2019!
 After 20 years of the James Island Connector Run raising funds for the Gavalas Kolanko Foundation, the Charleston Running Club is proud to continue this great tradition for an amazing cause.

 Since 1977, the Charleston Running Club has been promoting running in the local community.
 Early on, the club was instrumental in starting two of the area’s largest races, the Cooper River Bridge Run and the Kiawah Marathon.
 Members of the club leadership currently serve on the board of the Cooper River Bridge Run.
-The Charleston Running Club hosts the Charlie Post Classic 15K/5K in January, the Floppin’ Flounder 5K and Open and Masters Track Classic in June, and the Bohicket Half and 5K in November.
+The Charleston Running Club hosts the Charlie Post Classic 15K/5K in January and the Floppin’ Flounder 5K in June in addition to the Charleston James Island Connector Run/Walk.
+Prior to 2021, the Charleston Running Club also helped organize the Bohicket Half and 5K in November on Seabrook Island.

-Proceeds from these other events go to support the Charlie Post Scholarship Fund, the Sullivan’s Island Fire & Rescue Department and the Kiawah-Seabrook Exchange Club respectively.
+Proceeds from these other events go to support the Charlie Post Scholarship Fund and the Sullivan’s Island Fire & Rescue Department.
 The Charleston Running Club is a 100% volunteer operated club for the purpose of the promotion, encouragement, organization and education of running and running activities for sport, recreation, competition and health in the local community.